Webtrends Tracking Code

-This article is based on UK law as at 1st April 2007, unless otherwise stated.
+This guide is based on UK law as at 1st February 2010, unless otherwise stated.

-It is worth looking in a little more detail at three areas where there is a mix of civil and criminal liability for what goes into a number of the reports directors are obliged to produce.
+It is worth looking at three areas where there is a mix of civil and criminal liability for what goes into a number of the reports directors are obliged to produce.

 False or misleading statement in directors’ reports